Pepperi-Addons/atd-editor/docs/readme.md

 ## Usage
 - Install the addon & all his dependencies.
-- Navigate to Settings --> Sales Activities --> Transaction/Activity Types (and olso to Accounts --> Views & Forms).
+- Navigate to Settings --> Sales Activities --> Transaction/Activity Types (and also to Accounts --> Views & Forms).

 ## UI